-A .1902 Postlicensing Education Requirement [Effective July 1, 2020]
+A .1902 Postlicensing Education Requirement

-- (a) The 90-hour Postlicensing education program pursuant to G.S.
-93A-4(a1) shall consist of the following three 30 instructional hour courses prescribed by the Commission: - (1) Postlicensing Course 301; - (2) Postlicensing Course 302; and - (3) Postlicensing Course 303. - (b) A provisional broker as described in G.S.
-93A-4(a1) shall complete all Postlicensing courses pursuant to Paragraph (a) of this Rule within 18 months following the date of initial licensure. - (c) If a provisional broker fails to complete the required Postlicensing courses pursuant to Paragraph (b) of this Rule, the provisional broker's license shall be placed on inactive status. - (d) A provisional broker seeking to activate a license that was placed on inactive status pursuant to Paragraph (c) of this Rule shall: - (1) complete all three Postlicensing Courses described in Paragraph (a) of this Rule within the previous two years; - (2) satisfy the continuing education requirements for license activation described in Rule .1703 of this Subchapter; and - (3) file an activation form with the Commission pursuant to Rule .0504 of this Subchapter.

-A .1903 Extensions Of Time To Complete Postlicensing Education

-A provisional broker as described in G.S.
-93A-4(a1) or G.S.
-93A-4.3(d) may request and be granted an extension of time to satisfy the postlicensing education requirement for any of the first three years following the date of his or her initial licensure as a broker if the licensee provides evidence satisfactory to the Commission that he or she was unable to obtain the necessary education due to an incapacitating illness or other circumstance which existed for a substantial portion of the year in question and which constituted a severe and verifiable hardship such that to comply with the education requirement would have been impossible or unreasonably burdensome.
-The Commission shall not grant an extension of time when the reason for the request is a business or personal conflict or when, in the opinion of the Commission, the principal reason for the provisional broker's failure to obtain the required education in a timely manner was unreasonable delay on the part of the provisional broker in obtaining such education.
-If an extension of time is granted, the provisional broker may retain his or her license on active status until expiration of the extension period, but the license shall be automatically changed to inactive status at the end of the extension period unless the licensee obtains the required postlicensing education prior to that time.
-If an extension of time is not granted, the provisional broker's license shall be treated as described in Rule .1902(b) of (c) of this Section.
-A request for an extension of time must be submitted on a form provided by the Commission.
+(a) The 90-hour Postlicensing education program pursuant to G.S.
+93A-4(a1) shall consist of the following three 30 instructional hour courses prescribed by the Commission:

+- (1) Postlicensing Course 301;

+- (2) Postlicensing Course 302; and

+- (3) Postlicensing Course 303.

+(b) A provisional broker as described in G.S.
+93A-4(a1) shall complete all Postlicensing courses pursuant to Paragraph (a) of this Rule within 18 months following the date of initial licensure.

+(c) If a provisional broker fails to complete the required

+Postlicensing courses pursuant to Paragraph (b) of this Rule, the provisional broker's license shall be placed on inactive status.

+(d) A provisional broker seeking to activate a license that was placed on inactive status pursuant to Paragraph (c) of this Rule shall:

+(1) complete all three Postlicensing Courses described in Paragraph (a) of this Rule within the previous two years;

+(2) satisfy the continuing education requirements for license activation described in Rule .1703 of this Subchapter; and

+(3) file an activation form with the Commission pursuant to Rule .0504 of this Subchapter.